IIT-EnergySystemModels/openTEPES/doc/md/MathematicalFormulation.md

 **Reservoir operation**

-Maximum and minimum relative volume of reservoir candidates (only for load levels multiple of 1, 24, 168, 8736 h depending on the reservoir volume type, represented as {math}`n|\tau_{e'}`) constrained by the hydro commitment decision times the maximum capacity [p.u.] «`eMaxVolume2Comm`» «`eMinVolume2Comm`»
+Maximum and minimum relative volume of reservoir candidates (only for load levels that are multiples of 1, 24, 168, 8736 h depending on the reservoir volume type, represented as {math}`n|\tau_{e'}`) constrained by the hydro commitment decision times the maximum capacity [p.u.] «`eMaxVolume2Comm`» «`eMinVolume2Comm`»

 ```{math}